 Spain's SEOSat-Ingenio is a SPOT-class observation satellite with 2.5 m PAN and 10 m MS resolution.
 It has a 60 km swath in MS and 30 km in PAN.
 It is scheduled for launch in 2015.

 The French SPOT series of optical satellites began imaging the Earth in 1986.
 The latest in the series, SPOT-5, was launched in 2002.
 With a ground resolution of 2.5–5 m in PAN and 10 m in MS and with a swath of 60×60 km (and 60×120 km in twin-instrument mode), SPOT-5 provides an ideal balance between high-resolution and wide-area coverage.

 VENµS is the first cooperation between Israel and France for the Earth observation using a superspectral sensor.
-It is planned to launch in 2013 and is dedicated to monitoring vegetation.
+It is planned to be operational in 2016 and is dedicated to monitoring vegetation.
 It will acquire high resolution and superspectral images of predefined sites of interest all around the world.